Table of Contents

 Camellias are great for mothers that don’t like bouquets but prefer living plants.
 These far-eastern flowers represent gratitude and longevity which fits perfectly with the Mother’s Day theme.
 Plus, they are also stunningly beautiful and vary in color.

 A flower with a unique look and a gorgeous blue, white, and yellow color combination, the Iris is rarely mentioned as a gift idea but it works wonderfully for Mother’s Day.
-The main symbolism of this flower is that of wisdom, hope, and faith.
+The main symbolism of this flower is wisdom, hope, and faith.

 10. Gerbera Daisies